OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 session.on('streamCreated', function (event) {

 	// Subscribe to the Stream to receive it
-	// HTML video will be appended to element with 'subscriber' id var subscriber = session.subscribe(event.stream, 'subscriber');
+	// HTML video will be appended to element with 'video-container' id var subscriber = session.subscribe(event.stream, 'video-container');

 	// When the HTML video has been appended to DOM... subscriber.on('videoElementCreated', function (event) {